 Keep leaves clean.
 Anthurium leaves are naturally glossy.
 Gently wipe them with a damp cloth, or spray with a fine mist of room-temperature water, to keep them dust-free.
 Avoid leaving water drops on the leaves because it may cause a fungus that appears as dry, brown spots that need to be treated with a fungicide.

 You can order these tropical flowers online from flower delivery sites and nurseries.
 Many named cultivars are available to choose from, including some with dark red, pink or white spathes.
-'Rothschildeanum' has a red spathe with white spots.
+'Rothschildeanum' has a red or orange spotted spathe.
 'Wardii' has a dark red spathe.

 This is a beautiful, lush tropical plant even when not in bloom.
 Give your anthurium growing conditions like its native habitat, and you'll enjoy it for several years.